How much money do you save each month? Do you wish you had some more money saving tips for 2023?

 Get rid of your car.

 I know some of you might be thinking that I’m crazy for including this as one of the saving tips, but getting rid of you car might actually be something you want to consider.
-Or, if you are a two car household, just going down to one car could be one of the best ways to save money in 2019.
+Or, if you are a two car household, just going down to one car could be one of the best ways to save money.

 Buying getting rid of your car you will save money on gas, taxes, insurance, payments, maintenance, and more.
 You can still use ridesharing services like Uber (that link will give you $5 off your first ride) or Lyft if you need to get somewhere by car.